 A total of N55, 605,308m of credit was disbursed by deposit money banks in Nigeria during the period 1981 to 2012.
-Out of this amount, about N1,598,596m went to agriculture, N8,064,275m went to the manufacturing sector, N7,496,766m was for the mining and quarying sector, N3,041,052m was disbursed to real estate and construction sector, N4,644,258m went to general commerce and N30, 760,361m to the service sector including government services.
+Out of this amount, about N1,598,596m went to agriculture, N8,064,275m went to the manufacturing sector, N7,496,766m was for the mining and quarrying sector, N3,041,052m was disbursed to real estate and construction sector, N4,644,258m went to general commerce and N30, 760,361m to the service sector including government services.
 These represent about 2.87 percent, 14.50 percent, 13.48 percent, 5.47 percent, 8.35 percent and 55.32 percent respectively, of the total sum disbursed over the period 1981 to 2012.
 Thus during the period under review, the service sector including government services was the most preferred sector while the agricultural sector was the least preferred sector in the distribution of credit by deposit money banks in Nigeria.

-3.0 Literature Review
+3. Literature Review

-Theoretical propositions on the effect of bank lending on output growth dates back to Schumpeterian "supply-leading hypothesis".
+The allocation of financial resources in every economy follows not only economic reasoning but also sectoral considerations.
+In the course of ensuring efficient allocation of funds, the Central Bank through credit guidelines, directs credit to certain sectors of the economy.
 Schumpeter (1934) argues that efficient allocation of savings through the identification and extension of credit to entrepreneurs with the best chances of successfully implementing innovative products and production process accelerates output growth in the long-run.
 To Schumpeter, financial intermediation serves as a useful tool for increasing the productive capacity of the economy.
-This proposition was later supported by Goldsmith (1969), Shaw (1973), and McKinnon (1973), who in their works theorized that finance is a very essential and prime requirement for both short and long-run economic growth.

-The positive view of the bank lending -led growth hypothesis focuses on the role played by financial institutions in mobilizing domestic savings and investment through the financial system, and in promoting productivity via creating an efficient financial market.
+Through bank lending, the financial institutions play a major role of mobilizing domestic savings and fostering investment thereby promoting productivity.
 Financial institutions help mobilize savings and provide payments services that facilitate the exchange of goods and services.
-In addition, they produce and process information about investors and investment projects to enable efficient allocation of funds; to monitor investments and exert corporate governance after those funds are allocated; and to help diversify, transform, and manage risk (World Bank, 2009).
-When they work well, financial institutions and markets provide opportunities for all market participants to take advantage of the best investments by channeling funds to their most productive uses, hence boosting output, improving income distribution, and reducing poverty.
+In addition, they produce and process information about investors and investment projects to enable efficient allocation of funds; to monitor investments and exert corporate governance after those funds are allocated; and to help diversify, transform, and manage risk (World Bank, 2008).
+Through the various mechanisms provided by financial institutions and markets there is increase in output and income in the economy.
+A vital ingredient for output growth in an economy is the availability of credit which is through the intermediation role provided by the financial system.
+Bank lending is the amount of loans and advances given by the banking sector to economic agents.
+It is the most profitable source of income to banks since the interest rates realized on loans are above those realized on investments.